• Skip to primary navigation

 Instructions

-• The potatoes may be cubed and then boiled or boiled whole.
-Cut all of the potatoes into cubes (making sure they are relatively the same size), place them in a large pot and cover them with 1-2 inches of cold water.
-Alternately, you can place the potatoes whole into the pot and cover with 1-2 inches of water.
+• Cut all of the potatoes into cubes (making sure they are relatively the same size to ensure even cooking), place them in a large pot and cover them by 1-2 inches of cold water.

-• Add a generous pinch of salt to the water and bring to a boil.
-Once the water is boiling reduce low a very low boil and cook uncovered until the potatoes are fork-tender.
-(Cooking times may vary: Cubed potatoes may take 7-8 minutes and whole potatoes 12-15).
+• Add 1 tsp. kosher salt to the water and bring to a boil.
+Once the water is boiling, reduce to a low boil and cook uncovered for 8-10 minutes, or just until the potatoes are fork-tender.

-• Place 6 eggs in a pot and cover them with 1-2 inches of water.
+• Place 6 eggs in a small pot and cover them with 1-2 inches of water (making sure the pan is large enough so the eggs aren't crammed together).

 • Place the pot (uncovered) on the stove top and bring the water to a boil.
-Allow the water to boil for 1 minute, turn off the heat, cover the pot, and set a timer for 12 minutes.
+Allow the water to boil for about 30 seconds, turn off the heat, cover the pot, and set a timer for 12 minutes.

 • After 12 minutes, remove the eggs with a slotted spoon and place them a bowl full of ice water.
 Allow the eggs to cool for 5 minutes or so.